ota-meshi/eslint-plugin-jsonc/docs/rules/no-floating-decimal.md

 This rule is aimed at eliminating floating decimal points and will warn whenever a numeric value has a decimal point but is missing a number either before or after it.

+Cannot use floating decimal points when in JSON and JSONC.

 <eslint-code-block fix>

 <!-- eslint-skip -->